Blogs

 Defense Strategies:

-• Use device-level encryption and secure passwords
+• Use device-level encryption and change default passwords

-• Implement multi-factor authentication
+• Implement multi-factor authentication (MFA)

-• Isolate IoT devices on separate network segments
+• Isolate IoT traffic on segmented networks

 4. Deepfake Scams and Impersonation